The University of Virginia Archival AI Protocol

 Abstract:

 The University of Virginia Archival AI Protocol (UVA AAIP) establishes a practical standard governing how artificial intelligence systems may access and use archival collections.
-Grounded in a core rule - no access without control - the Protocol prohibits irreversible AI model training on archival materials unless item-level provenance, meaningful attribution, and contractually enforceable institutional control can be demonstrated.
-The Protocol distinguishes between retrieval-based AI systems, which keep source materials under organizational control, and general-purpose model training, which absorbs knowledge into model weights irreversibly.
-Built on three foundational pillars - provenance and attribution, donor and community responsibilities, and institutional control - the Protocol provides a decision framework, sample contract clauses for deeds of gift and vendor agreements, minimum provenance standards for AI-generated citations, and a phased implementation plan.
-Designed for adoption by cultural heritage collections of any size and setting, and applicable as an AI governance framework for memory institutions broadly, the Protocol offers a consistent position from which to evaluate, negotiate, and govern AI partnerships while protecting donors, communities, and institutional trust.
+The Protocol distinguishes AI foundation model training, a stewardship decision that permanently changes an institution's relationship with its collections, from retrieval-based AI systems, which keep source materials under organizational control and preserve the provenance chain.
+Built on three foundational pillars, provenance and attribution, donor and community responsibilities, and institutional accountability, the Protocol conditions access to archival materials on demonstrated item-level provenance, meaningful attribution, and contractually enforceable institutional accountability, applying a presumption against approval for broad commercial training where those conditions cannot be met.
+The Protocol provides a decision framework, model contract clauses for deeds of gift and vendor agreements, minimum provenance standards for AI-generated citations, and a phased implementation plan.
+Designed for adoption by memory institutions of any size and type, it offers a consistent position from which to evaluate, negotiate, and govern AI partnerships while honoring obligations to donors, communities, and the integrity of the public record.

 Keywords: